electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 modify the value of the global variable inside a function you will get an error, or - even worse - you will create a local variable with the same name as the global variable and your changes to the global variable will be silently lost.

-You must explicity tell Python that you want to use a global variable with the `global` keyword.
+You must explicitly tell Python that you want to use a global variable with the `global` keyword.

 \begin{codelisting}